dariober/ASCIIGenome/MEMO.md

 ### Set up Eclipse project

+Before importing to eclipse make sure you are in the git branch you wnat to develop.
+In the ASCIIGenome repository use `git branch -a` to view available branches and `git checkout <branch name>` to switch to the requested branch.

+* In `build.gradle` (temporarily) comment out the chunk of code preparing test data.
+This is because the importer will complain that the requested file(s) cannot be found.

+* File `->` Import `->` Gradle `->` Existing Gradle Project `->` Next

+* Project root directory `~/git_repos/ASCIIGenome` (or where the git repository has been cloned).
+Go `Next` in the following steps until `Finish`.
+There should be nothing to change.

+* Reset `build.gradle` to bring back the code commented out above

+# Deprecated

 * In Eclipse: *File* `->` *New* `->` *Java project*

 * *Project name*: something meaningful, it doesn't really matter.
 Use the branch name maybe.